NIT-Administrative-Systems/dynamic-forms/docs/README.md

 Most of the Formiojs components are supported in some configuration.
 These components have limitations:

 - Address only supports Open Street Maps
-- File only supports Amazon S3
+- File only supports Amazon S3 and local storage (base64, dropbox, azure, and indexeddb support can be [added](extending.md#adding-storage-backends))
 - Select only supports values, and not API-backed resources

 These components are not supported at all: